Granisle Crafters Hut to stay open until Christmas this year - BC Local News

 “It’s been exceptionally good this year despite Covid and that’s also why we decided to stay open.
 The sales trippled this year and we were quite shocked.
 We were just going to open for Saturdays and then we decided to just go all out,” she said.

-The Crafters Hut is now running on both Saturday as well Sunday, every alternate weekend, with Covid-measures like mandatory masks and hand-sanitizers in place.
+The Crafters Hut is now running on both Friday as well as Saturday, every alternate weekend, with Covid-measures like mandatory masks and hand-sanitizers in place.

 “Come and see the exceptional talent we have and get the shopping experience with all of the products being handmade by local Granisle artists,” said Hass.